linebender/vello/ARCHITECTURE.md

 The code in `cpu_shader/*.rs` and `cpu_dispatch.rs` provides *some* support for CPU-side rendering.
 It's in an awkward place right now:

 - It's called through WgpuEngine, so the dependency on wgpu is still there.
-- Fine rasterization (the part at the end that puts pixels on screen) doesn't work in CPU yet (see #386).
+- Fine rasterization (the part at the end that puts pixels on screen) doesn't work in CPU yet (see issue #386).
 - Every single WGSL shader needs a CPU equivalent, which is pretty cumbersome.

 Still, it's useful for testing and debugging.